Over 500 international students trapped in Ukrainian town – as it happened | world news

 Ukrainian emergency services have confirmed that rescue teams are currently at the site of the Zaporizhzhya nuclear power plant to extinguish the fire that broke out earlier in the morning in the training building.

-However, in a update Posted on its official Telegram account just after 5:30 a.m. local time, the service said that from 5:20 a.m.
+However, in a to update Posted on its official Telegram account just after 5:30 a.m. local time, the service said that from 5:20 a.m.
 SES units were deployed to put out the fire in the training building.

 Comments are closed.